Final Research Plan

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- What are the benefits of menopausal hormone therapy when used for the primary prevention of chronic conditions?
+- What are the benefits of menopausal hormone therapy (HT) when used for the primary prevention of chronic conditions?

-- Do the benefits and harms of menopausal hormone therapy differ by subgroup (race/ethnicity; women with premature menopause; women with surgical menopause; age during hormone therapy use; duration of use; type, dose, and mode of delivery of hormone therapy; and comorbid condition) or by timing of intervention (initiation of hormone therapy during perimenopause vs. postmenopause)?
+- Do the benefits and harms of menopausal HT when used for the primary prevention of chronic conditions differ by subgroup (e.g., by race/ethnicity; persons with premature menopause; persons with surgical menopause; age during HT use; duration of use; type, dose, and mode of delivery of HT; and comorbid condition) or by timing of intervention (initiation of HT during perimenopause vs. postmenopause)?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

-|Interventions||Systemic therapy with estrogen-only formulations or estrogen combined with progestin for the prevention of chronic conditions: U.S. Food and Drug Administration–approved medications that are available for use in the United State||Localized (nonsystemic) treatments, such as rings or gels, contraceptives, and other hormones or treatments of menopausal symptoms (such as over-the-counter preparations that are not approved by the U.S. Food and Drug Administration)|
+|Interventions||Systemic therapy with estrogen-only formulations or combinations with progestogens (progesterone or progestin) for prevention of chronic conditions.
+Medications are FDA approved and available for use in the United States.
+See Table 2.||Localized (nonsystemic) treatments such as rings, creams, or gels; contraceptives; other hormones; treatments of menopausal symptoms such as over-the-counter preparations or compounded bioidentical therapies that are not FDA-approved|

 |Control interventions||Placebo, no treatment||Active comparator|

-||Any outcomes that are not health outcomes of chronic conditions associated with hormone therapy (e.g., intermediate outcomes, such as bone density and cholesterol level)|
+||Any outcomes that are not health outcomes of chronic conditions associated with HT; intermediate outcomes, such as bone density and cholesterol level|

-|Duration of intervention||≥1 year of treatment||<1 year of treatment|
+|Duration of intervention||≥1 year of treatment||Less than 1 year of treatment|

 |Publication language||English||Non-English language|